-N.B.
-The question paper cover requests the candidate to fill in the details of the examination session and the laboratory used for the examination.
+NB.
+The question paper cover requests the candidate to fill in details of the examination session and laboratory used for the examination.

-It is essential that each packet of scripts contains a copy of the Supervisor's Results as the candidates' work cannot be assessed accurately without such information.
+It is essential that each packet of scripts contains a copy of the Supervisor's Results.
+If this does not occur, candidates may be unavoidably penalised.